formbio/FLAG/README.md

 ### Containerization
 1. Docker: use the "docker" or "docker_small" profile.
 In the future additional functionality may come to docker before it is supported in singularity.
-2. Singularity: use the "singularity" or "singularity_small" profile
+2. Singularity: use the "singularity" or "singularity_small" profile.

 ## Necessary installs:
 1. Docker or Singularity